November 2024, Istanbul.

-Think about ways this unique place is like every other unique place, rife with corruption, teaching lessons about resilience, exhaustion, and the healing power of art.
+This unique place is like every other unique place, rife with corruption, offering lessons about resilience, exhaustion, and the healing power of art.
 It is a place, like all others, still recovering from one pandemic, transforming due to climate change, and blaming immigrants for everything hard, while leaning on newcomers to make workloads lighter, prices cheaper, and food more interesting.
 More than three million refugees from Syria are in Turkey.
 Like dozens of other countries, most notably the United States, immigrants are convenient scapegoats and inspire nationalist bigotry.
-Refugees from Ukraine who come through on their way to Europe, do not experience the same disdain, which is surprising since the former are Muslim and the latter Christian, but understandable when you consider the influence of Europe on sensibilities here, where bigotry against Arabs is ubiquitous.
+Refugees from Ukraine who come through on their way to Europe do not experience the same disdain, which is surprising since the former are Muslim and the latter Christian, but understandable when you consider the influence of Europe on sensibilities here, where bigotry against Arabs is ubiquitous.

-Think about time, and size when you are in Istanbul.
+Think about time and size when you are in Istanbul.
 This place is so old and so young!
-It was Constantinople until 1930; seat of the Persian, Roman, Byzantine, and Ottoman Empires.
+It was Constantinople until 1930, the seat of the Persian, Roman, Byzantine, and Ottoman Empires.
 The Turkish nation, by contrast, is young.
 (When we got on the Turkish Airlines flight in Boston, the pilot announced: Today is the 101st anniversary of the founding of our republic.
 I had a friend who was 101.)

 Catch a public ferry to Adalar.
 Ada means island in Turkish.
 To make a word plural, add “lar”.
 Walk around the Büyükada Island, six miles.
 Try to be cool about a pack of wild dogs following you.
 Climb to the monastery where the views are astounding.
 Go to the much smaller island of Burgazada and wind your way up in concentric circles to the apex, clocking the same number of miles.
 Your beloveds will make fun of you for saying that the view is different around every corner and that the boats look like they are floating.
 You mean the boats look like they are sitting on clouds as the water appears white in the distance.
 And the views! require constant notice – constant oohs, ahhs, and failed efforts to form words that describe the beauty of sea and city from your bucolic perch.